European Union

 Childlessness rate (TCR)

 The lifetime childlessness rate (TCR) in the the EU reached 33.5% in 2023, marking an increase of 2.9 percentage points from 2022.
-Over the five-year span from 2019 to 2023, the TCR has shown an upward trend, averaging 30.1%.
-Compared to the decade of the 2010s, when the average was 26.8%, the rate today is approximately 6.7 percentage points higher.
-Among countries globally, the the EU holds the distinction of having the lowest childlessness rate, ranked 38th out of 38.
+Over the past five years, the TCR has shown a rising trend, averaging 30.1% during 2019–2023.
+Compared with the average rate during the 2010s, which was 26.8%, the current figure is approximately 6.7 percentage points higher.
+Among all countries globally, the the EU has the lowest childlessness rate, ranking 38th out of 38.

 No data found for country code xxx.